-The Biology section of NEET 2024 will carry two sub-sections, Botany and Zoology, each carrying 50 questions, out of which candidates will have to attempt 45 questions.
+The Biology section of NEET 2026 will carry two sub-sections, Botany and Zoology, each carrying 45 questions.
 This article enlists the best NEET books for the Biology section.

 Explore colleges based on NEET

-NEET test structure for Biology is divided into two sub-sections, namely Botany and Zoology, both these sections are further divided into section A and B. Section A carries 35 questions and Section B carries 15 questions.
-Out of the 15 questions, 10 questions are mandatory.
+The test structure for Biology is divided into two sub-sections - Botany and Zoology.
+Each sub-section carries 45 questions, making the total number of questions in Biology section 90.
+All questions are mandatory.
 Hence, the Biology section carries the highest weightage.
 Since there are no shortcuts for NEET Biology, good books for NEET Biology will have a significant impact on a candidate's success.
-Refer to this article to know about best books for Biology NEET.
+Refer to this article to know about the best books for Biology NEET.

 Best Biology Books for NEET